 Unfortunately, the situation you describe is far too common.
-Aggressive collection attorneys and process servers are frequently careless about properly serving defendants, leading to default judgments against people who do not even know they were sued.
-I will explain more in just a moment.
+Aggressive collection attorneys and process servers are frequently careless about serving defendants properly, leading to default judgments against people who do not even know they were sued.

 Many are unaware of these judgments until their wages are garnished or their bank accounts levied.
 The first step to fighting the judgment against you is gathering evidence that you were not served with the summons as the creditor claims.
 Contact the court clerk for the county in which the lawsuit was filed; ask him or her how to obtain a copy of the "Return of Service" filed by the creditor.
 You will probably need to go to the court house to retrieve a copy of the document.